Social scientists have shown the importance of play, leisure, and recreation to work-life balance.

 Office planning should include collaboration through fun activities.

-‘Provide social spaces to reinforce the importance of fun and social interactions and the company’s commitment to encourage these behaviors.’
+‘Provide social spaces to reinforce the importance of fun and social interactions and the company’s commitment to encourage these behaviours.’